Josef-Friedrich/audiorename/README.rst

         $art:                        art

         $artist:                     artist
+                                     Examples: ['The Beatles']

         $artist_credit:              The track-specific artist credit name, which may be a variation of the artist’s “canonical” name

-        $artist_sort:                The “sort name” of the track artist (e.g., “Beatles, The” or “White, Jack”)
+        $artist_sort:                The “sort name” of the track artist.
+                                     Examples: ['Beatles, The', 'White, Jack']

         $artists:                    artists

         $asin:                       Amazon Standard Identification Number

-        $barcode:                    barcode
+                                     Examples: ['B000002UAL']

+        $barcode:                    There are many different types of barcode, but the ones usually found on music releases are two: 1.
+Universal Product Code (UPC), which is the original barcode used in North America.
+2. European Article Number (EAN)
+                                     Examples: ['5028421931838', '036000291452']

         $bitdepth:                   only available for some formats
+                                     Examples: [16]

         $bitrate:                    in kilobits per second, with units: e.g., “192kbps”
+                                     Examples: [436523]

         $bitrate_mode:               bitrate_mode